rudolfwilliam/DeepBC/README.md

 │      │      │    │     └── ...
 │      │      │    └── ...
 │      │      ├── baselines                   # Baseline models
-│      │      └── visualizations              # Scripts that reproduce figures from the paper
+│      │      ├── visualizations              # Scripts that reproduce figures from the paper
+|      |      └── eval                        # Scripts that evaluate different methods
 │      ├── morphomnist
 │      └── ...
 └── ...